longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 17: Tax Rates Selection Dialog

+.. note:: The phrase "Tax Rates" can be a bit misleading as there is only one taxable item and that is the rate for Gold collection.
+Think of this feature of the game more like a "National Budget".
+In Freeciv21, the National Budget is simplified into three segments: Gold collection, Scientific output and Luxury goods.

 Government
     Depending on your technological progress through the game, you may be able to select a different form